-The Housing Authority provides accommodation for Government employees under its Government Regional Officers’ Housing (GROH) Program.
+The Department of Communities provides accommodation for Government employees under its Government Regional Officers’ Housing (GROH) Program.

 What is GROH accommodation?